MartaRende/StratusDetection/README.md

     Scripts for generating evaluation metrics, creating plots, and analyzing stratus dissipation delays.

 - **data_tools/**
-    Utilities for filtering, augmenting, and visualizing study data, including image cropping and data augmentation scripts.
+    Utilities for filtering, augmenting, and visualizing study data, including scripts for image cropping and data augmentation.
-    - The `add_idaweb_data.py` file was also used to replace the solar radiation data for Nyon with that from Geneva.
+    - The `add_idaweb_data.py` script was also used to replace the solar radiation data for Nyon with that from Geneva.
-    - Il file preprocessing.py è usato per filtare i dati inca della dole e i dati di radiazione di nyon e della dole e salvarli in un  file.npz per il training.py
+    - The `preprocessing.py` script is used to filter INCA data for La Dôle and solar radiation data for Nyon and La Dôle, saving them in a `.npz` file for use in `training.py`.
+    - The `CT_exam.py` file is used for visual analysis of INCA data.

 - **docs/**
     Project documentation, research notes, and progress updates.